The Golden Number

-The Golden Number is an album of duets by the double bassist Charlie Haden recorded in 1976 and released on the Horizon label.
+The Golden Number is an album of four duets by bassist Charlie Haden recorded in 1976 and released on the Horizon label in 1977.
+It was the second of Haden's two duet releases on Horizon, the previous being Closeness (1976).
+Haden’s duet partners are trumpeter Don Cherry (also playing flute), tenor saxophonist Archie Shepp, pianist Hampton Hawes and alto saxophonist Ornette Coleman (here playing trumpet).
+Hawes died shortly before the album’s release, and Haden dedicated the work to him in the liner notes.

 Reception

 The editors of AllMusic awarded the album 4 stars, and Scott Yanow's review states: "In general, the music is quite intriguing and has its share of variety."

-Author Donal McGraith commented: "This record is light as air, as joyful as any music I have heard and eminently approachable."

 Pianist and composer Ethan Iverson called the album "essential," and singled out "Turnaround" for praise, writing: "Hawes is with Haden every second, reacting to those outer-space notes with faultless choices and never with too much left hand.
 There's even something Ornette-ish about a few of Hawes's phrases, and the last 'heraldic' stuff is pure Don Cherry."